Two-body problem for two-dimensional electrons in Bernervig-Hughes-Zhang model: Bound states in topological phase with nearly flat bands

 In the first group, there are two states with $m=0$ at small $v_0$ (the lines 1.1 and 1.2) in contrast to the case of $a>2$ where there is only one state.
 One of the states has a very small binding energy, while the other state has a large energy and arises at a much smaller interaction potential.

 Let us discuss the nature of these states.
-According to the mechanism of the bound state formation due to the negative single-particle dispersion near the valence-band top~\cite{gross1971inverse}, one could expect that the binding energy is to be very small since the effective mass goes to infinity.
-This really happens with the low-energy state (line 1.1).
-It is obvious that the mechanism of the second state formation is not directly related to the effective mass near the band boundary since the binding energy is very large.
-Therefore we conclude, that the state (line 1.2) arises because of an interference effect of the evanescent states which results in the appearance of new roots of Eq.~(\ref{DD}).
+According to the mechanism of the bound state formation due to the negative single-particle dispersion near the valence-band top~\cite{gross1971inverse}, one could expect that the energy of the bound state will be close to the amplitude of the interaction potential $v_0$, since the effective mass tends to infinity.
+This really happens with the large-energy state (line 1.2).
+Obviously, the mechanism of formation of the second state is not directly related to the effective mass in the valence band, since its energy is very close to the bottom of the gap, which indicates an anomalously small effective mass.
+Therefore we conclude, that the low-energy state (line 1.1) arises because of an interference effect of the evanescent states which results in the appearance of new roots of Eq.~(\ref{DD}).

 The states 1.1 and 1.2 differ greatly in the spatial distribution of the density of the spinor components and the magnitude of different components.
 This is illustrated in Figs~\ref{f-singlet1_11_w-func} and~\ref{f-singlet1_12_w-func}.
-It is seen that in the state 1.1, the electron density is localized mainly around the interaction region while in the state 1.2, the electron density is localized both in the effective quantum dot and outside of it.
+It can be seen that, in state 1.1, the electron density is mainly localized around the interaction region, which indicates the similarity of this state with the edge state.
+In state 1.2, on the contrary, the electron density is localized mainly in the effective quantum dot and goes slightly beyond its limits.

 Another new state (line 1.3 in Fig.~\ref{f-singlet_spectrum_1}) can not be strictly attributed to any group since it arises at large interaction potential, when $v_0>1.725$.
 We conventionally classify it to the first group since its energy is lower than $2v_0$.